monosidev/monosi/documentation/docs/user-guide/introduction.md

 Visit http://localhost:3000 to view the Monosi application.

-Here is a complete guide [ INSERT LINK ] showing you to connect a data source, start monitoring, and get alerts.
+Here is a <a href="/docs/user-guide/getting-started">complete guide</a> showing you to connect a data source, start monitoring, and get alerts.

 ## Features